SylvesterAshford/SuperDoc-AI/README.md

 - TF-IDF: a word-weighting method based on frequency and rarity.
 - Vectorizer: the fitted object that converts text into the same numeric columns used during training.

-## 15. Best next step

-Run the app with data/sample.txt.
-Then open notebooks/train_models.ipynb and trace one article from the CSV through cleaning, TF-IDF, model prediction, and the final Streamlit table.
-After that, implement Exercise A so the prediction path is independent of the UI.